 Areas of teaching specialty

 As Director of Anglican Formation, my focus in teaching and formation is primarily upon those who are studying and discerning toward ordained ministry in the life of the Anglican Church.
 A significant part of my teaching role involves integrating theological learning and pastoral and liturgical practice.
 I teach a number of courses relating to liturgy, sacraments, vocation, ministry, and the nature and purpose of the Anglican Church.
-Most of the classes I offer are conducted in the format of teaching retreats or intensives.
+Some of the classes I offer are typical classroom-centered courses, while others are conducted off-site as teaching retreats, which has proven to be a very effective format for both learning and formation.

-What I hope to do is help students be aware that we need to become willing to learn in a more comprehensive way.
-We learn through liturgy, through participation in relationships and community, through self-examination, through failure, through prayer; Jesus suggested we have much to learn from the birds and wild flowers, and from the poor and powerless.
+What I hope to do is help students become willing to learn in as comprehensive a way as possible.
+We learn through lectures, great books and lively discussion, certainly.
+But formation for ministry involves learning through liturgy, through participation in relationships and community, through self-examination, through frustrations and failures, and through prayer.
+Jesus suggested we have much to learn from the birds and wild flowers, and nature in general, and also from the poor and powerless.
+Helping students connect the theoretical and the practical is at the heart of what I do.

 What makes you passionate about teaching?

-I have always loved the teaching and formational aspects of ministry, and at VST it is a pleasure to be working with students who are willing and able to explore the depths of the Anglican tradition, to confront the questions of our time, and become agents of transformation and new life in the leadership of the Church.
+I have always loved the teaching and formational aspects of ministry and at VST it is a pleasure to be working with students who are willing and able to explore the depths of the Anglican tradition, to confront the questions of our time, and become agents of transformation and new life in the leadership of the Church.
 We have some amazing students here!
+Watching their growth in wisdom, confidence, faithfulness and compassion is very inspiring.

 What challenges do students face today that may represent new challenges with respect to changes in practices of education?